-VTEM dBz/dt data are inverted for a 1D (layered earth) conductivity model using the UBC-GIF EM1DTM inversion code.
-379,481 stations were inverted for a 1D earth distribution of conductivity using 30 layers increasing in thickness from 2.7m to 50m with a total depth of 700m.
-The inversion parameters for each sounding are tabulated in Table 13 in Appendix 4.
+AeroTEM dBz/dt data are inverted for a 1D (layered earth) conductivity model using the UBC-GIF EM1DTM inversion code.
+Stations were inverted for a 1D earth distribution of conductivity using 30 layers increasing in thickness from 2.7m to 50m with a total depth of 700m.
+The inversion parameters for each sounding are tabulated in Table 8 in Appendix 4.